 - powdered sugar for serving

 - Make a well in the center of the flour and pour in the Marsala, eggs and orange zest.
 Beat the eggs with a fork gradually incorporating the flour to make a dough.
 Turn the dough onto counter and knead for about 5 minutes until smooth.
 If the dough is dry, add a tbsp of water at a time, just enough for the dough to come together.

 - Meanwhile, prepare the filling.
 In a bowl combine the ricotta, sugar and cinnamon and stir until smooth.
 Set aside in the refrigerator.

 - Using a 12 cm cookie cutter, cut circles of dough.
 Keep covered until ready to fill to prevent from drying.
 Place about 2 heaping teaspoonfuls of filling in the bottom third of each circle of dough.
 Fold over the edges to form a half moon shape and use the tines of a fork to seal the edges well.

 - Bake for 20 minutes until golden in colour and lightly browned underneath.
-Allow to cool before dusting with confectioners sugar.
+Allow to cool before dusting with powdered sugar.